Aquae Arnemetiae: Surroundings

 Aquae Arnemetiae was at the intersection of two main Roman roads: Batham Gate and The Street.
 Batham Gate (Old English for "road to the bath town") is a Roman road from Templebrough Roman fort in South Yorkshire past Navio Roman Fort and onto Buxton.
 Part of the route of this old Roman road on Tideswell Moor is a protected Scheduled Monument.
 This was an important route for access to sites of lead production in the Peak District.
 There is still a road called Batham Gate road heading east out of Buxton.
 The Street road (Margary Number 71a) from Derventio (Derby) ran to Aquae Arnemetiae, followed in places today by the modern A515 road to the south of Buxton.
 The Street is still the name of the road in the Upper Goyt Valley that may have connected Buxton with Condate (Roman Northwich).
 There is plaque in a stone wall by The Street road near Arbor Low (at OS map location SK 1649 6232).
 It is marked "Aquae Armentiae Derventio" indicating the Buxton to Little Chester (Derby) Roman road.
 It is further inscribed: "Huius viae curam curatores viarum non susceperunt".
 This translates as "The road menders have not taken care of this road".
 Roman roads also led north to Mamucium (Manchester) and to Melandra fort, near Glossop (Margary Number 71b).
 Sections of agger from these two northbound rounds have been identified and excavated.
 There was also a Roman Road (Margary Number 713) between Buxton and Leek (which may be the Roman town of Chesterton) whose course joins the present A53 road towards Leek at Morridge Top.

-The convergence of roads upon Aquae Armetiae, led Edward Tristram in 1916 to deduce the possible location of a fort in the town to the south of the market place by the current Bath Road.
+The convergence of roads upon Aquae Arnemetiae, led Edward Tristram in 1916 to deduce the possible location of a fort in the town to the south of the market place by the current Bath Road.

 Navio fort guarded the route northwest to the larger fort of Melandra.
 The large inscribed Centurial stone found at Navio in 1903 dates from the rebuilding of the fort in 154 BC by occupying soldiers from southwest France.
 The Centurial stone is on display in the Buxton Museum.

 OS maps still mark Buxton with its Roman name of Aquae Arnemetiae.